mauricioabreu/video_samples/README.md

 To achieve it we use some open source technologies like `ffmpeg` and `nginx-ts`.

 First, we need to start a `nginx` server to produce our streaming playlists:

 ```
 make server
 ```

 **p.s**: first run will take some time because it will compile and generate an image with `nginx-ts`.

 Now that we have a streaming server we can `ingest` a video.
-You can use the well known [Big Buck Bunny](https://peach.blender.org/download/)
+You can run the below command to make a video with color bars

 ```
 make ingest
 ```

-[VLC](https://www.videolan.org/vlc/) can be used to test if our streaming works.
+[VLC](https://www.videolan.org/vlc/) can be used to test if our streaming works using the following URL: http://127.0.0.1:8080/play/hls/colors/index.m3u8

 ## Extracting thumbs